 Senate passes Bill to facilitate $375,000 income tax credit for MSMEs

-Micro, small and medium-size enterprises (MSMEs) will soon begin to benefit from a special income tax credit of $375,000.
+KINGSTON, Jamaica — Micro, small and medium-sized enterprises (MSMEs) will soon begin to benefit from a special income tax credit of $375,000.

-This follows passage of the Income Tax (Amendment) Act, 2020, by the Senate last Friday to facilitate the move.
+This follows passage of the Income Tax (Amendment) Act, 2020, by the Senate on Friday to facilitate the move.
 The Bill was approved by the House of Representatives on December 15.

-Minister of Foreign Affairs and Foreign Trade Senator Kamina Johnson Smith, who piloted the Bill in the Upper House, noted that the tax credit will be particularly beneficial for MSMEs grappling with the effects of the COVID-19 pandemic.
+Minister of Foreign Affairs and Foreign Trade, Senator Kamina Johnson Smith, who piloted the Bill in the Upper House, noted that the tax credit will be particularly beneficial for MSMEs grappling with the effects of the coronavirus (COVID-19) pandemic.

 “When the measures were first announced, the challenges to businesses and workers brought on by the COVID-19 pandemic could not have been envisaged.
 But it is our vision, our belief as a Government, that the measures are now needed more than ever because we do need our businesses to remain in operation and to be able to retain employees in so far as is possible,” she said.